4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

 Lastly, you will want to have a large mixing bowl, medium-sized bowl, spoon, and cleaning supplies on hand to put it all together.

-As you can see in the photo above, I ended up making the fake blood in a mason jar this time around instead of a mixing bowl, which I could do because I made a much smaller batch.
-If you’re sticking to the original ratios of ingredients, however, I would stick to a large mixing bowl.
+As you can see in the photo above, I made the fake blood in a mason jar this time around instead of a mixing bowl, which I could do because I made a much smaller batch.
+If you’re sticking to the original ratios of ingredients, however, I would recommend using a large mixing bowl.

 Now, here’s how to put it all together:

-First, pour the appropriate ratio of Karo corn syrup into your mixing base, either the large mixing bowl or in my case, the mason jar.
+1. pour the appropriate ratio of Karo corn syrup into your mixing base, either the large mixing bowl or, in my case, the mason jar.

-Now, mix the creamer paste into the large bowl with the corn syrup.
-The resulting concoction should look much more opaque and much less translucent.
-This is also where you could use chocolate syrup instead of creamer – to thicken the consistency and make the syrup much less transparent.
+3. mix the creamer paste with the corn syrup in a large bowl.
+The resulting concoction should be much more opaque and less translucent.
+You could also use chocolate syrup instead of creamer to thicken the consistency and make the syrup less transparent.

-It’s time to stir in the red food coloring!
-Either 3 pints or half a cup based on the ratios above.
-Now it should be looking a lot more like blood.
+4. it’s time to stir in the red food coloring!
+Depending on the ratios above, use either three pints or half a cup.
+Now, it should look a lot more like blood.

-Lastly, add the drop of blue food coloring.
-This is going to offset the red to make it look darker and more like real blood.
+5. add a drop of blue food coloring.
+This will offset the red and make it look darker and more like real blood.
 However, make sure you add just one drop.
 The blue dye is much more powerful than you think!

-You don’t get this effect if you use the chocolate syrup or liquid creamer (I don’t think), so be mindful of that one way or the other.
+You don’t get this effect if you use chocolate syrup or liquid creamer (I don’t think), so be mindful of that.
 You might want little chunks of brain splatter, or you might not, so be mindful of that when choosing your ingredients for this recipe.

 Recipe 2: Fake Edible Blood From Your Pantry (with Corn Syrup and Chocolate Syrup)

-The next recipe on my list was a variation of the recipe above, but with a few more elements.
-Let’s say, for example, you wanted to try creating a type of fake blood without any creamer in it whatsoever, or using chocolate syrup as a base.
+The next recipe on my list was a variation of the one above but with a few more elements.
+Let’s say, for example, you wanted to try creating a type of fake blood without any creamer in it or using chocolate syrup as a base.
 This recipe is for you!

 Ingredients